-When you tap the Download and Install option, a check is performed for any further updates issues by Apple for your device.
+When you tap the Download and Install option, a check is performed for any further updates issued by Apple for your device.

-This ensures you receives the latest update available, and avoid having to follow the process twice if you checked for updates previously and decided not to go ahead at the time.
+This ensures you receive the latest update available, and avoid having to follow the process twice if you checked for updates previously and decided not to go ahead at the time.

-I bet very few read License and Terms and Conditions pages.
-At 43 pages plus it is heavy going.
-It covers things like license conditions for using inbuilt codec's (what enables video to work) and statements such as the one below when using Facetime.
+I bet very few read Licence and Terms and Conditions pages.
+At 43 pages plus, it is heavy going.
+It covers things like licence conditions for using inbuilt codec's (what enables video to work) and statements such as the one below when using FaceTime.

-Next your iPad requests you enter your iTunes password.
-Enter your password then tap OK to begin the download process.
+Your iPad requests you enter your iTunes password.
+Enter your password, then tap OK to begin the download process.

-When the iOS source files are download, tap Install Now.
-You of course have the option not to go ahead with the update right this very second.
+When the iOS source files are downloaded, tap Install Now.
+You, of course, have the option not to go ahead with the update right this very second.
 You can continue this process later if you so wish.

-At this stage the Terms and Conditions page appears.
-It is the same page that appears in Step 4 above.
+At this stage, the Terms and Conditions page appears for a second time.
 Tap Agree when ready to proceed.